enso-lang/enso/README.txt

 1) Installation
 ---------------
 Main Enso requires no installation but individual modules might have outside dependencies.
 There is a makefile for Javascript translation.
-It is not used for normal Enso operation.
+It is used for running GUIs in the browser.

 You need:
  - Ruby 1.9.3 (fully tested with 2.1.0)